RobertoDiaz2016/CleaningData/CodeBook.md

 - gyro_acc_z

 **description:** Inertial Signals acceration data for body, gyroscope and total readings
-**tranformation:** loaded with variable names defined by the columns names for each of the 128 readings columns names
+**tranformation:** Data loaded with variable names defined by the columns names for each of the 128 readings
 acceleration col.names key

 - first character - type of acceleration - t = total, b = body, g = gyro